 By Chere Di Boscio

-However, a move to the kinder, sunnier climes of California may have softened Kain’s newer creations a bit, as demonstrated by his line of gorgeous hand painted silk kimono-style wraps.
+However, a move to the kinder, sunnier climes of California may have mellowed Kain’s perspectives a bit.
+He’s fallen in love, and shifted his focus from the jewellery into something literally softer – a line of gorgeous hand painted silk kimono-style wraps.

 For more information, please click here.